georgeslabreche/ccsdsmo-malc/README.md

   the generated libraries and includes.
   - clean: cleans all the generated stuff.
   - gen: generates makefiles for the module.
-  - compile: compiles and tests the module.
+  - compile: compiles the module.
   - check: launches unit tests.
   - install: installs the generated libraries and includes.